NJ Vehicle Registration

 • State Transfer: If the vehicle lacks a current tax stamp but the title exists, a purchase order is needed.

-As for inspections, New Jersey says that used cars must be inspected either before they are registered or within 14 days of registration.
-New Jersey law says that you must have personal harm protection and a legal insurance policy to protect your car.
+New Jersey law says that used cars must be inspected either before they are registered or within 14 days of being registered.
+There is a law in New Jersey that says you need to have legal insurance to protect your car and personal harm protection.

-This first registration is good for four years after it is made.
-Drivers are told three months before their license expires that they need to renew it within one month of the end date in order to stay legal on New Jersey roads.
+This first registration is good for four years from the date it was made.
+People who drive in New Jersey are told three months before their license expires that they need to renew it within one month of the end date in order to stay legal.

-Your New Jersey car registration renewal is a simple process that you can do from home.
-Getting started requires having your Social Security Number, an Insurance Identification Card, a legal letter or form for renewing your registration that includes a PIN, and a credit card that works to pay.
+You can easily update your New Jersey car registration from home.
+You will need your Social Security Number, an Insurance Identification Card, a credit card that can be used to pay, and a formal letter or form for renewing your registration that includes a PIN in order to get started.

 Follow these steps to renew your registration: